brookd2404/Driver.Firmware.Servicing/docs/Remove-DeploymentAudienceMember.md

 Accept wildcard characters: False
 ```

-### -policyType
+### -policyID
-The type of policy to create.
-Manual or Automatic.
+The Update Policy ID to get the audience from.

 ```yaml
 Type: String